Revenue

 Privacy-Centric Search and Web Services

-Beyond search, Brave could leverage its privacy-focused approach to develop additional web services.
-Potential areas include email, cloud storage, and productivity tools – all with built-in privacy protections.
-This would position Brave as a comprehensive privacy-focused alternative to the Google ecosystem.
+Beyond search, Brave could leverage its privacy-focused approach to develop additional web services such as email, cloud storage, and productivity tools, positioning it as a comprehensive privacy-focused alternative to the Google ecosystem.

 Web3 and Decentralized Finance Integration